 The rate of child abuse and neglect was found to triple in Army families with a deployed service member.

-Every 65 minutes a veteran commits suicide, and for post-9/11 veterans, the rate has tripled in the last 3 years.
+Every 65 minutes a veteran commits suicide, and for post-9/11 veterans, the rate has tripled in the last three years.

-The assessment component of our work has been built in response to our 1,800+ family wait list, and the commitment that we will leave no family in crisis.
-Our commitment is to triage and address imminent struggles until we can accommodate the family at an intake retreat.
+Project Sanctuary is committed to leaving no family in crisis.
+Once a family reaches out to us, we triage and address imminent struggles until we can accommodate the family at an intake retreat.
 Our expansion, both geographically and in numbers served, allows us to support more families and also expands our presence to other military and veteran households.
 As this population learns of friends and family members whose lives have been changed by the Project Sanctuary experience, they, too, are drawn to our program.
 They know it’s safe, confidential, credible and successful.

 All Rights Reserved.